AmarOk1412/Enconn/content/dev/zmarkdown.md

 # Why?

-Similar projects like Pandoc don't use AST to translate Markdown and they are difficult to improve with modules.
+Similar projects don't use AST (like the previous iteration of [ZMarkdown](https://github.com/zestedesavoir/Python-ZMarkdown) to translate Markdown and they are difficult to improve with modules or translate in another text language.
 Because *Remark* is extremely modulable and uses an AST, it's the best solution to craft a markdown engine to translate a custom markdown into any format (HTML, slides, PDF, generate Table Of Contents, generate man pages, etc).

 # How it works?